BorderTech/java-common/README.md

 - the [JaCoCo plugin](https://www.eclemma.org/jacoco/trunk/doc/maven.html) for code coverage reports
 - the [Surefire plugin](https://maven.apache.org/surefire/maven-surefire-plugin) for running unit tests

-The qa-parent inherits all of the release functionality from bordertech-parent, discussed below.
+The qa-parent inherits all of the release functionality from bordertech-parent.

+### build-tools

+This is primarily a shared resources module used by qa-parent and potentially other BorderTech maven modules.

+## Configuration

-## bordertech-parent
+### bordertech-parent config

-This is the top-level pom.xml file.

-It configures the maven release plugin for open source BorderTech projects to release to Maven Central.

-_Note that java projects should generally not consume this directly but instead should use qa-parent as a parent POM instead._
+Refer to bordertech-parent's [pom.xml](https://github.com/BorderTech/java-common/blob/master/pom.xml) for all project properties.

-Projects using this must ensure the necessary POM sections are overriden - these are marked in the bordertech-parent pom, for example:
+Projects must ensure the necessary POM sections are overriden - these are marked in the bordertech-parent pom, for example:

 ``` xml
 <!--